AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-overview-d.md

 1. (Optional) If you embedded the URL into a dashboard, consider adding it to a layout template or share the dashboard with other users.
    For information about adding dashboards to a layout template, see [Create and manage layout templates](../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).
-   For information about sharing dashboards, see [Share a dashboard in Adobe Workfront](../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/share-dashboard.md).
+   For information about sharing dashboards, see [Share a dashboard](../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/share-dashboard.md).
    When viewing the shared URL, users can see the information with the settings that you originally applied to the Resource Planner.
    ![](assets/user-view-dashoard-from-unique-url-350x85.png)